Cameron Diaz: 2015–present: Acting hiatus and return

 Diaz decided to take a break from acting following the release of Annie, stating in July 2017 that she became tired of traveling for filming, and confirmed her retirement the following March.
 She released The Longevity Book: The Science of Aging, the Biology of Strength, and the Privilege of Time in June 2016.
-She has since invested in health and biotech startups, including Seed Health and Modern Acupuncture.
+Diaz has since invested in health and biotech startups, including Seed Health and Modern Acupuncture.
 In May 2019, she was a keynote speaker at The Infatuation's annual food festival, EEEEEATSCON.
 In 2020, Diaz launched an organic wine brand, Avaline, with business partner Katherine Power.
 In 2022, she appeared as a guest judge in the season opener episode of RuPaul's Drag Race All Stars 7, and stated she was a huge fan of the show.

 In June 2022, it was announced that Diaz would return to acting by starring alongside Foxx in the Netflix action-comedy Back in Action, which was released on Netflix on January 17, 2025.
 In March 2024, Diaz was announced to be in talks to star in the Apple Original Film Outcome alongside Keanu Reeves.
 Filming started for the project later that month.
 She will reprise her voice role as Princess Fiona in Shrek 5, scheduled for release in 2027.